michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

     transactions using Taproot spends include a certain amount of data for each sigop that succeeds.
 The rule is one free sigop and then 50 bytes of data for each additional sigop.
-Since Schnorr signatures are at least 64 bytes, this should be more than enough to cover all expected uses.
-However, if for some reason a transaction does need to include a higher density of sigops, a special field defined by bip-taproot (the *annex*) currently has no consensus-enforced meaning and so can easily be stuffed with null data to increase the transaction size.
-The annex is part of the transaction input so it doesn't bloat the UTXO set or need to be stored by pruned nodes, making it the least harmful place to stuff data.
-The result of this change is that miners can simply include the most profitable valid Taproot transactions in their blocks without worrying about sigops.
+Since Schnorr signatures are at least 64 bytes, this should provide more than enough space to cover all expected uses, and it means that miners can simply include the most profitable valid Taproot transactions in their blocks without worrying about sigops.

 ### Taproot and Tapscript summary and next steps

-Together, these proposals bring Bitcoin two features that developers have been wanting for years---application developers as well as core developers.
-Schnorr signatures will make available immediate privacy and feerate savings for the increasing number of Bitcoin users taking advantage of multisig security (including LN users), and research into advanced uses of Schnorr such as [scriptless scripts][] and [discrete log contracts][] may enable many significant improvements in efficiency, privacy, and financial contracting without further necessary consensus changes.
+Together, these proposals bring Bitcoin two features that developers have been wanting for years.
+The first of these features, Schnorr signatures, will make available increased privacy and reduced fees for the increasing number of Bitcoin users taking advantage of multisig security (including LN users), and research into advanced uses of Schnorr such as [scriptless scripts][] and [discrete log contracts][] may enable many significant improvements in efficiency, privacy, and financial contracting without further necessary consensus changes.

-On top of that, Taproot-based MAST allows developers to write scripts that are much more complex than are possible today but still minimize their onchain impact by allowing spenders to only put the minimum amount of data onchain---lowering the feerates for advanced users while also
+The second feature, Taproot-based MAST, allows developers to write scripts that are much more complex than are possible today but still minimize their onchain impact by allowing spenders to only put the minimum amount of data onchain---lowering the feerates for advanced users while also